-If an individual regularly displays behaviour that challenges, they should have documented risk assessments as part of their care plan, which will advise staff how to manage and reduce the risks when and before this happens.
+If an individual regularly displays behaviour that challenges, they should have documented risk assessments as part of their care plan, which will advise staff about how to manage and reduce the risks both proactively and reactively.

 If you feel you are unable to manage a confrontational situation, you should seek advice and guidance from your manager who will recommend the best course of action.
 You may also obtain support from your co-workers, especially those that are experienced in working with that particular individual.

-Your employer will have agreed ways of working (policy and procedure) for reporting confrontations.
+Your employer will have agreed ways of working (policies and procedures) for reporting confrontations.

 It usually means filling in a form.
 Your employer may have a generic form that is used for incidents, accidents and confrontations or may have a dedicated form for confrontations.
 ABC forms may also be used – these record what happened before the confrontation (Antecedent), what happened during the confrontation (Behaviour) and what happened after the confrontation (Consequence).